What goalkeeper equipment do you really need to buy? What equipment is optional?

 The patented Powapass machine is remote controlled, portable and rechargeable.
 It features adjustable angles and speeds, a four hour battery life, and a high power motor capable of shooting up to 20m (or a total passing zone of up to 45m).
 It comes with 5x balls.

 Adult supervision required for use by under 16’s.
-It’s £950 on Amazon.
+It’s £950 on Amazon (European countries only).

 I’ll continue to add to this list of goalkeeper equipment as new items hit the market.